-Field Description used to protect the keys of a renewed phase 2 SA, even if the keys of the phase 1 SA have become known.
-The field has the following options: • 1 (768 Bit): During the Diffie-Hellman key calculation, mod- ular exponentiation at 768 bits is used to create the encryption material. • 2 (1024 Bit) (default value): During the Diffie-Hellman key calculation, modular exponentiation at 1024 bits is used to create the encryption material. • 5 (1536 Bit): During the Diffie-Hellman key calculation, modular exponentiation at 1536 bits is used to create the en- cryption material.
+Field Description The following groups with their corresponding bit values are available: • 1(768 Bit) • 2(1024 Bit) • 5(1536 Bit) • 14(2048 Bit) • 15(3072 Bit) • 16(4096 Bit) Depending on the hardware of your device some options may not be available.
 Lifetime Define how the lifetime is defined that will expire before phase 2 SAs need to be renewed.
 The new SAs are negotiated shortly before expiry of the current SAs.
 As for RFC 2407, the default value is eight hours, which means the key must be renewed once eight hours have elapsed.
-The following options are available for defining the Lifetime: • Input in Seconds : Enter the lifetime for phase 2 key in seconds.
+The following options are available for defining the Lifetime : • Input in Seconds : Enter the lifetime for phase 2 key in seconds.
 The value can be a whole number from 0 to 2147483647.
 The default value is 7200. • Input in kBytes : Enter the lifetime for phase 2 keys as amount of data processed in kBytes.
 The value can be a whole number from 0 to 2147483647.
 The default value is 0.
 Rekey after : Specify the percentage in the course of the lifetime at which the phase 2 keys are to be regenerated.
 The percentage entered is applied to both the lifetime in seconds and the lifetime in kBytes.
 The default value is 80 %.

-Field Description IP Compression Select whether compression is to be activated before data en- cryption.
-If data is compressed effectively, this can result in higher performance and a lower volume of data to be trans- ferred.
-In the case of fast lines or data that cannot be com- pressed, you are advised against using this option as the per- formance can be significantly affected by the increased effort during compression.
+Field Description IP Compression Select whether compression is to be activated before data encryption.
+If data is compressed effectively, this can result in higher performance and a lower volume of data to be transferred.
+In the case of fast lines or data that cannot be compressed, you are advised against using this option as the performance can be significantly affected by the increased effort during compression.
 The function is enabled with Enabled .
 The function is disabled by default.
 Alive Check Select whether and how IPSec heartbeats are used.
 A bintec elmeg IPSec heartbeat is implemented to determine whether or not a Security Association (SA) is still valid.
-This function sends and receives signals every 5 seconds, depend- ing on the configuration.
+This function sends and receives signals every 5 seconds, depending on the configuration.
 If these signals are not received after 20 seconds, the SA is discarded as invalid.
 Possible values: • Autodetect (default value): Automatic detection of whether the remote terminal is a bintec elmeg device.
-If it is, Heart- beats (Send &Expect) (for a remote terminal with bintec elmeg) or Inactive (for a remote terminal without bintec el- meg) is set. • Inactive : Your device sends and expects no heartbeat.
-Se this option if you use devices from other manufacturers. • Heartbeats ( Expect only ): Your device expects a heartbeat from the peer but does not send one itself. • Heartbeats (Send only): Your device expects no heart- beat from the peer, but sends one itself. • Heartbeats (Send &Expect): Your device expects a heartbeat from the peer and sends one itself.
-Propagate PMTU Select whether the PMTU (Path Maximum Transfer Unit) is to be propagated during phase 2.
-The function is enabled with Enabled .
-The function is enabled by default.
+If it is, Heart-beats (Send &Expect) (for a remote terminal with bintec elmeg) or Inactive (for a remote terminal without bintec elmeg) is set. • Inactive: Your device sends and expects no heartbeat.
+Set this option if you use devices from other manufacturers. • Heartbeats (Expect only): Your device expects a heartbeat from the peer but does not send one itself. • Heartbeats (Send only): Your device expects no heartbeat from the peer, but sends one itself. • Heartbeats (Send &Expect): Your device expects a heartbeat from the peer and sends one itself.